REESELAW BLOG

 Electronic or Not - Use a Calendar

 Everyone has heard a joke or a horror story about an all-night effort to help (or simply take on) a major assignment completed in time for the deadline.
-Children need to learn time management, and they dont always have the cognitive ability to translate simple lists into phased completion of work.
+Children need to learn time management, and they do not always have the cognitive ability to translate simple lists into phased completion of work.
 Instead, using a calendar to map out homework, test preparation, or class projects can break the work down into achievable goals that get completed on a reasonable timeline.
-This practice will help kids who go to college and receive a syllabus for each class and feel overwhelmed by all the information.
+This practice will help kids who go to college and receive a syllabus for each class avoid feeling overwhelmed by all the information.

 How to Deal With the Distraction of Social Media